its-mohdanas/Production1_Boston_House/README.md

 ______
-> If you want to push to different branch than: Step 8: !git push -u origin branch_name
+👉 If you want to push to different branch than: Step 8: !git push -u origin branch_name

-> For the next commit after making any changes, you don't have to do Step 7.
+👉 For the next commit after making any changes, you don't have to do Step 7.

+👉 If you want to have same files as git repo.
+Just run **!git pull origin master**